Primary Schools

 In 2008, no child in the village of Bakka had graduated from the 7th grade.
 By 2010, with the help of our sponsors the first primary-level graduating class of three students went on to high school.
-In 2016, one of these students was our first high-school graduate, he is now attending his last year of University.
+In 2016, one of these students was our first high-school graduate, he went on to achieve a bachelor’s degree in education.

-In 2015 the owner of the New Bakka Primary School in Bakka sked us to assume management of the school.
-Sensing an opportunity to create a truly first-class Christian primary school in the region, we acquired the school in early 2016 and have renamed it Kisoboka Academy.
-Enrollment in the school has rapidly increased to over 360 students, of whom 156 are sponsored by our friends and supporters.
+In 2015 the owner of the New Bakka Primary School in Bakka asked us to assume management of the school.
+Sensing an opportunity to create a truly first-class Christian primary school in the region, we acquired the school in early 2016 and have renamed it Kisoboka Junior.
+Enrollment in the school has rapidly increased to over 600 students, of whom 156 are sponsored by our friends and supporters.

 Kisoboka